Triad Stage announces its 20th season

 Here is a rundown of the productions:

-- "Camelot," with book and Lyrics by Alan Jay Lerner; music by Frederick Loewe; book adapted by David Lee.
-A new book reinvigorates a beloved fable uncovering the love story at the heart of this Broadway classic as a visionary leader sets out to change his country and ensure justice prevails.
-But the love of his life and his most trusted friend cannot resist the passion that draws them together in this reimagined epic.
+- “Camelot,” reimagined epic with book and Lyrics by Alan Jay Lerner; music by Frederick Loewe; book adapted by David Lee.
+A beloved fable uncovering the love story at the heart of this Broadway classic as a visionary leader sets out to change his country and ensure justice prevails.

 - “Rebellious,” by Mike Wiley.
 The women who worked behind the counter at Woolworth’s in Greensboro during the sit-ins experienced the protests and counter-protests from a unique angle.
 An acclaimed North Carolina playwright allows us to get to know these witnesses to history who then made history themselves, integrating the lunch counter when the protests were finally victorious.

-- "The Shifting," by Preston Lane with original music by Laurelyn Dossett.
-Nowadays, even in the hills of Appalachia, everything seems modern and up to date.
-Families shop on Amazon, play games on Xbox and could fit in just about anywhere in America.
-But when a county sheriff shoots a wild animal in the woods near one family’s home, dark secrets threaten to spill out.
+- “The Shifting,” by Preston Lane with original music by Laurelyn Dossett.
 From the creators of some of Triad Stage’s most successful plays comes a world premiere tale of intrigue, love and the wonders of change.
+When a county sheriff shoots a wild animal in the woods near one family’s home, dark secrets threaten to spill out.

-- "A Doll’s House Part 2," by Lucas Hnath.
-A woman makes the shocking decision to leave her husband and children and begin a life of her own.
-Many years pass since she decided to slam the door on everything.
-Now, she has returned.
-But why?
-And what will it mean for those she left behind?
-An ingenious take on a theater classic delivers explosive laughs and a thrilling dissection of marriage.
+- “A Doll’s House Part 2,” by Lucas Hnath.
+An ingenious take on a theater classic that delivers explosive laughs and a thrilling dissection of marriage.

-- "A Christmas Carol," by Charles Dickens.
+- “A Christmas Carol,” by Charles Dickens.
 Celebrate the season with a miser and some ghosts as this holiday favorite returns for a winter time ghost story of hope and redemption.
-One night changes everything as the shadows of his past give a lost man one last chance for a future.
-"A Christmas Carol" returns for its eighth season in Winston-Salem.
+“A Christmas Carol” returns for its eighth season in Winston-Salem.

 Call the box office at 336-272-0160 or visit www.triadstage.org.